Eco-friendly Living: The Beginners Guide to Eco-friendly Lifestyle

 For the plastic bags you already have, reuse them before recycling them.

 Buy reusable shopping bags or make your own.
-A pillow case can be great to alternative to collect bread.
+A pillowcase can be a great alternative to collect bread.

 Keep these bags in your handbag all the time or in your car.

 Make your own coffee or tea at home and take it in a flask or insulated cup.
 Or take your own flask and request your coffee to be served in your own flask.